nalamchaitanya/ROP/README.md

 ###[firstROP.c](./firstROP.c)

 This file is to demonstrate how to change return address of the function by overflowing the buffer and executing a function which is not at all called.

+>The point to note is that arguments are kept in registers while calling functions and not on stack.
+So we can't change the arguments of a function by modifying stack.
+So the Calling Arguments section in this [paper](http://codearcana.com/posts/2013/05/28/introduction-to-return-oriented-programming-rop.html) is not implemented.